 In our careers, logistics and supply chain came before consulting.
 During this time, we discovered a shared passion for problem solving and saving time by making things more efficient, long before we realised that it could lead to even more.
 But it did!

-And the result is Efficient Thinking Solutions; a blend of the most effective improvement methods, tools and techniques – the bits that we know work best – and a delivery approach that engages and encourages people to get involved.
+And the result is Efficient Thinking Solutions; a blend of the most effective improvement methods, tools and techniques – the bits that we know work best – and a delivery approach that engages with and encourages people to get involved.

 Between us we have a long catalogue of operational experience that covers every aspect of supply chain management.
 Often, it is this practical experience that differentiates us from the competition:

 ‘we understand’ – we really do!

 ‘we have experienced that’ – we really have!

 ‘we can help you fix that’ – we really can!

 There isn’t a supply chain-related problem we haven’t experienced and overcome for ourselves and, of course, we’ve since gone on to help many others solve them too.